AMReX-Fusion/Furnace/Docs/source/Verification.rst

    :align: center
    :width: 5in

-   Furnace solution for radiating source test problem.
+   Logi solution for radiating source test problem.
 Heating and cooling solutions are shown as a function of time, compared to the analytic solution.
 The gray photon solver was used.